-Since my friends and I were traveling in a large group, we booked a private boat tour with Amir Adventours, who also offers group tours that you can join as an individual.
-They were excellent and I highly recommend them.
-Say hi to Felipe and Luna!
+Since my friends and I were traveling in a large group, we booked a private Bacalar boat tour.

-Most boat tours last about four hours and take you to some of the spots I detail below, like Pirates’ Canal, the Cenote Negro, Cenote Esmeralda, and Bird Island.
+Most boat tours last about three to four hours and take you to some of the spots I detail below, like Pirates’ Canal, the Cenote Negro, Cenote Esmeralda, and Bird Island.

 Many boat trips include “unlimited” alcohol, poured by the staff, or at least “unlimited-until-we-run-out” alcohol, but there is a BIG rule — only drink on the boat and not in the water.
 This is to protect the lake.
 You don’t want drunk people spilling their tequila sunrises into that gorgeous blue water!